-- I. Facilitate earned media for local, regional and national highway safety activities. - a.
-At least two to four press conferences a year - b.
-Radio Spots - 2.
-Cooperate with the GHSP Public Affairs staff in statewide media campaigns, and - 3.
-Maintain a media report or file with all the activity generated by the Safe Community Project and report the activities to the GHSP Public Affairs Office on a monthly basis,
+- 1. Facilitate earned media for local, regional and national highway safety activities by conducting: - a.
+At least two to four press events each year. - b.
+Radio spots on local radio stations.

+- 2. Cooperate with the DMV/GHSP Public Affairs staff in statewide media campaigns, and - 3.
+Maintain a media report or file with all the activity generated by the Safe Community Project and report the activities to the DMV/GHSP Public Affairs Office on a monthly basis.